Cleveland Sculptors Network

 Location: The Sculpture Center (1834 E. 123rd Street, Cleveland, Ohio)

-The Sculpture Center’s visiting curator, Taylor Aldridge will lead a private group critical feedback discussion of the work presented by selected sculptors (4 to 6) of our region.
+The Sculpture Center’s visiting curator, Taylor Aldridge will lead a private group critical feedback discussion of the work presented by selected sculptors (four to six) of our region.
 The reviews are held within the group and are not open to the public.

 The Master Reviews & Collective Discussion is preceded by the sixth panel of the Cleveland Sculptors Network/Getting There from Here, Negotiating the Art World, with guest curator Taylor Aldridge, panelists Jennifer Coleman and Jova Lynne, and moderator Vince Robinson.